dykuang/dykuang.github.io/_pages/about.md

       <img src="/images/jiyang.jpg" alt="Jiyang" height="80" style="margin: 8px 12px 8px 0;">
     </td>
     <td>
-      I was born in a small town called <em>Jiyang</em> in Fujian Province, China ([wiki](https://en.wikipedia.org/wiki/Jian%27ou)).
+      I was born in a small town called <em>Jiyang</em> ( <a href="https://en.wikipedia.org/wiki/Jian%27ou"> Click for details</a> ) in Fujian Province, China.
 My name comes from the first characters of my parents' first job locations.
 No matter how hard reality is, you can always decorate it with your dreams!
     </td>
   </tr>
   <tr>